uliegecsm/reprospect/papers/joss/2025/paper.md

 HPC software development strives to achieve performance and sustain it over time, while hardware and software evolve.
 However, the modern programming landscape relies on complex software stacks and compiler toolchains.
-Therefore, tools are needed to support developers in understanding, analysing and optimising the interaction of their code with other layers across the stack and ultimately with the hardware: application runtime behaviour, individual kernel performance, and generated machine code.
+Therefore, tools are needed to support developers in analysing the interaction of their code with other layers across the stack and ultimately with the hardware.

 The ability to carry out the analysis fully programmatically ensures reproducibility of the results by others while opening a range of new use cases that can be integrated in the development cycle.
-For instance, whereas test suites traditionally check output correctness of public functionalities, they could also check API calls, hardware utilization, or generated machine code.
+For instance, whereas test suites traditionally check output correctness of public functionalities, they could also verify application runtime events, kernel performance, or generated machine code.

 For the CUDA stack, NVIDIA provides a set of proprietary tools, guaranteed to be up-to-date with their software and hardware.
 The runtime analysis tools Nsight Systems [@nsys2025] and Nsight Compute [@ncu2025] are designed for API tracing and kernel profiling.
-They both provide a GUI for *ad hoc* exploratory understanding of the results, as well as a low-level Python API for accessing the raw data.
+They both provide a GUI for exploring the results, as well as a low-level Python API for accessing the raw data.
 The CUDA binary tools [@binary2025] provide command-line access to machine code (SASS or PTX [@ptx2025]) and other information embedded in the binaries.
-However, these tools are designed to extract raw data and do not themselves provide the infrastructure for effective programmatic analysis.
+However, while these tools allow raw data to be extracted, they do not themselves provide the infrastructure for effective programmatic analysis.

-Several well-established open-source analysis tools are already available.
+Several well-established open-source tools are already available.
 The Lawrence Livermore National Laboratory (LLNL) provides a suite of tools.
 Caliper [@boehme2016] can intercept CUDA API calls through the NVIDIA CUPTI library [@cupti2025].
 It can interface with the Python package Hatchet [@bhatele2019] to organize results into a hierarchical data structure.
 Thicket [@brink2023] adds kernel profiling support through Nsight Compute, with a primary focus on exploratory data analysis of multi-run performance experiments.
 HPCToolkit [@zhou2021] is another comprehensive suite designed for large-scale parallel systems.
 It includes CUDA API tracing through CUPTI and kernel profiling through PAPI [@terpstra2010], and it has binary analysis capabilities to aid with attributing performance data to calling contexts.
-It has a visual interface for *ad hoc* exploration, and it can output raw performance data for programmatic analysis, *e.g.* using Hatchet.
+It has a visual interface, and it can output raw performance data for programmatic analysis, *e.g.* using Hatchet.
 Score-P [@knupfer2012] integrates multiple performance analysis tools in a common infrastructure.
 It can record CUDA API calls and GPU activities through CUPTI and provides standardized data formats.